This post may contain affiliate links. Please read our privacy policy.

-So rouille (like almost everything) comes in loads of varieties, from thick mayonnaise like versions to thinner sauces.
+So rouille (like almost everything) comes in loads of varieties, from thick mayonnaise-like versions to thinner sauces.
 It can be yellow or orange or red.
-It can contain peppers (of all kinds), spicy ingredients, bread, garlic, vinegar or lemon juice, saffron, maybe mustard.
+Rouille means rust, which refers to its orangey color.
+It can contain peppers (of all kinds), spicy ingredients, bread, garlic, vinegar or lemon juice, saffron, and maybe mustard.
 The traditional way to make it involves a mortar and pestle.
-My way involves a machine.
+My rouille recipe involves a food processor or blender.

-Anyway, here I blended up a can of pimento peppers (roasted sweet peppers), with some soaked and squeezed bread, lemon juice, garlic, and a couple of spices.
-And it turned out the most gorgeous deep coral orange color, and tasted like happiness.
+All you have to do is blend up a jar of pimento peppers (roasted sweet peppers), with some soaked and squeezed bread, lemon juice, garlic, and a couple of spices.
+And you will end up with a flavorful garlicky sauce with the most gorgeous deep coral orange color, that is the perfect companion to fish stew or any seafood dish.

 Pimento Pepper Rouille: A little bit of magic in sauce form.